Easy Drop Biscuit Recipe (or Drop Scones)

 Helpful Kitchen Equipment

-Lastly, you will need a scoop or large spoon to transfer the biscuit batter onto the baking sheet.
+Lastly, you will need a scoop or a large spoon to transfer the biscuit batter onto the baking sheet.
 I’m using a 3-tablespoon scoop.

 • One mixing bowl.